devanshpracto/Employee_crud-/README.md

 PUT request for update a employee : http://127.0.0.1:8000/employee/{id}

-PUT request for update a employee : http://127.0.0.1:8000/employee/salary/{id}
+PUT request for update salary of a employee : http://127.0.0.1:8000/employee/salary/{id}

 DELETE request for deleting a employee :